Brent Wells April 5, 2017

 The sales associate in the model home works for the builder, period.
 They do not have your best interests at heart, they have the builders.
 If you ever doubt this, just wait till something goes wrong on your build job and see who they support and advocate for.
 Shocker, it will be the builder.

+This doesn't make them a bad person, it just means they don't work for you.
+Afterall, they sit in the builder's model home, wear a name tag with the builder's name on it and the builder signs their paycheck.
 In Texas, the seller pays for your agent’s services, your best bet is to go into the situation with your own representative.
 So, when the builder’s agent asks you if you’re working with an agent, let him or her know that you are and you can move on to view those amazing new homes.

 Whether or not you should work with the builder’s preferred lender may take some research.
 Often that lender will be able to save you money on your mortgage but the only way to know for certain is to obtain quotes from other lenders and compare them all.

 The initial steps in the house hunt, after seeing a lender, include deciding where you want to live (at the neighborhood level) and in what type of a home.
 When the neighborhood is brand new, you’ll be presented with several challenges not present when purchasing an existing home.
-Keep the following in mind when researching homes and communities

 Although it is great to be one of the “founding” fathers or mothers of a new neighborhood, keep in mind that if you move in before the neighborhood is complete you’ll be forced to live with the dust and noise of construction work for a while.